-The ABB Gate Model is the common decision model for product development.
+The ABB Gate Model is the common decision model for product development projects.
 The ABB Gate Model helps to make the project status visible and provide relevant data as the basis for business decisions.
 This is achieved through 7 defined decision points (called Gates G0 to G6) during the development project's lifetime.
 One additional check point (G7) after the project is used for checking the results of the project and feeding back experiences to the organization.
+We present the Gate Model in more detail in section 4.